pantheon-systems/terminus-repository-plugin/README.md

 ### Status and logs of my code pushes

 If you want to follow your code pushes; you can do so through the dashboard usual [Workflow Logs](https://docs.pantheon.io/workflow-logs) functionality.

+## Private Beta

+Pantheon's GitHub Application is currently in Private Beta.
+To get access, fill in [this form](https://forms.gle/GQqrfrkVWd3ghU8j8) and we will contact you soon.

 ## Testing of the plugin itself
 This example project includes four testing targets: